EffectOrientedProgramming/book/Chapters/network.md

 assert(url1.equals(url2))
 ```

-If we check the docs for this function, we fine:
+If we check the docs for this function, we find:
 ```java
 /*
  * Two hosts are considered equivalent if both host names can be resolved